jackoalan/PSPL/README.md

 PSPL is designed to be adaptable beyond what it brings built-in.
 Headings (and sub-headings) are able to trigger routines at the *preprocessing*, *compiling*, and *runtime playback* stages.
-Macros also exist to programmatically invoke processing routines during the same stages.
+Commands also exist to programmatically invoke processing routines during the same stages.
 It's also possible to provide syntactic access to more esoteric platform-specific features not